 2025

-28-30 May, 2025, Puebla, Mexico
+28-30 May, 2025, at Monterey Tec in Puebla, Mexico

-The Hopepunk Labyrinth II, the second iteration of this project, created a space for reflection and dialogue through narrative and experimental practices, within the context of a existential posthumanist colloquium on the theme “Re-embracing our Vital Sense” held at the Tecnologico de Monterrey campus in Puebla.
+Hopepunk Labyrinth, the second iteration of this project, created a space for reflection and dialogue through narrative and experimental practices, within the context of a existential posthumanist colloquium on the theme “Re-embracing our Vital Sense” held at the Tecnologico de Monterrey campus in Puebla.
 In discussion with two students, we invited the presence of the feminine Virgin Mary and the masculine Aztec God of the Sun, Huitzilopochtli, as we built the labyrinth.
 Huitzilopochtli is sometimes known as a humming bird or eagle.
 The nearby volcano, Popocatepetl stood as a guardian overseeing the activity whilst dramatically puffing out volcanic ash and gas plumes.
 Appropriately the name Popocatepetl means smoking mountain, from the Nahuatl language and is linked to a legend of two lovers who were transformed into mountains: Popocatepetl and Iztacchihuatl.
-The vital sense of nature was a formibable presence as an electrical storm with thunder, lightning and hail bombarded the sports field during the creation period.
+The vital sense of nature was a formidable presence as an electrical storm with thunder, lightning and hail bombarded the sports field during the creation period.
 The semi-circular curve at the entrance of the labyrinth draws closer the Minotaur, through the symbolic depiction of his horns.
 Checking the direction that the labyrinth was placed in, we were delighted to discover that we had instinctively chosen due South.
 Mandela-like the Hopepunk Labyrinth II popped up and down, holding space for the masculine and feminine, reflecting that all is in change.

 Features: